-Real power output data from all onshore wind generation sites across the NG distribution licence areas was collected and aggregated by each half hour for the three years prior to this analysis.
-Only onshore wind sites with an installed capacity greater than or equal to 100 kW were considered.
-Table 7 shows the onshore wind generator data sample:
+Real power output data from all onshore wind generation sites across the NGED licence areas was collected and aggregated by each half hour for the four years prior to this analysis.
+Table 7 shows the onshore wind generator data sample.